11 footballers who don’t really like football: White, Tevez, Ronaldinho…

 “So I don’t know too much about the older generations, but I know Vieira was a very good player.
 But I don’t know the details.”

 Still, hasn’t stopped him getting to the top.
-Despite a shaky start, he’s now starting to come good for Arsenal and their fans won’t mind a lack of knowledge about the aforementioned legendary French midfielder so long as White keeps producing on the pitch.
+Despite a shaky start, he’s come good for Arsenal and their fans won’t mind a lack of knowledge about the aforementioned legendary French midfielder so long as White keeps producing on the pitch.

 Bale likes playing football – or at least he likes playing for Wales.
 But as the Madrid-based section of the Spanish press are wont to remind us, he much prefers a game of golf, whether on the course himself or viewing on telly.